When do flight prices change?

 - 17% of UK travellers think alcoholic drinks should be banned on planes

 Search for all ticket classes, or limit results to just economy, premium economy, business or first class.
-If required, you can also add on car hire.
+You'll also have the option to limit your search to direct flights.

-If you need more help before making your decision, try Gocompare.com's flight guides, where you'll also find the answers to frequently asked questions.
+If you need more help before making your decision there's a phone number for you to contact, or you can try Gocompare.com's flight guides, where you'll also find the answers to frequently asked questions.

 Our guides can help you to find the right airline and the right flight, with descriptions of the different classes of tickets available and of how scheduled flights differ from both charter flights and those provided by budget/low-cost/no-frills operators.

-Learn the definitions of direct, non-stop, connecting, round-the-world and multi-leg flights, and read more about tickets, checking in and the value to be gained through paying by credit card.
+Learn the definitions of direct, non-stop, connecting, round-the-world and multi-leg flights, and read more about tickets, checking in, delayed flight compensation, lost and delayed luggage, and the value to be gained through paying by credit card.

 We've also got money-saving tips, a booking checklist, a reminder of other things to consider and information on scheduled airline failure insurance (Safi).